-The ACD has delegated carries out investment management for the Funds to Liontrust Investment Partners LLP (the Investment Adviser) which is authorised and regulated by the FCA.
+The ACD has delegated investment management for the Funds to Liontrust Investment Partners LLP (the Investment Adviser) which is authorised and regulated by the FCA.
 The Investment Adviser is an indirect subsidiary of Liontrust Asset Management PLC.
-There is an Investment Management Agreement between the ACD and the Investment Adviser dated 1 January 2018.
+There is an Investment Management Agreement between the ACD and the Investment Adviser dated 1 January 2018 favour of the Investment Adviser and provides limitations on the Investment Adviser's liability to the Company.